BusinessPenguin/Trident-Project/README.md

 # Project Trident Research Engine

-This public repo represents my work on research grade analysis on Crypto-Currency.
+This public repo represents my recent work on research grade analysis within Crypto Currency markets.
 Below contains instructions on setup along with some key commands.

 ## What This Project Focuses on